AnyLog-co/documentation/training/advanced/Network setup - Part I.md

 cluster_id = blockchain get cluster where company=!company_name and name=cluster1 bring.first [*][id]
 ```

 9. Declare operator node policy -- based on the TCP binding, add the relevant _master node_ policy.
+Note: **with multiple operators make sure that the Operator name is unique, and make sure that the operator is associated with the unique cluster ID**.
 ```anylog
 # if TCP bind is false, then state both external and local IP addaresses
 <new_policy = {"operator": {